-Graphic video of neo-Nazi killing protestor played in Virginia court
+Heather Heyer's parents recount pain of daughter's death at U.S. neo-Nazi's sentencing

 “She is a communist.
 An anti-white liberal,” Fields said, according to court papers filed by prosecutors.
 He rejected his mother’s plea to consider that the woman had “lost her daughter,” replying, “She’s the enemy.”

-Fields pleaded guilty in March under a deal with prosecutors who agreed not to seek the death penalty.
+Fields pleaded guilty to the federal hate crime charges in March under a deal with prosecutors who agreed not to seek the death penalty.

 Fields was photographed hours before the attack carrying a shield with the emblem of a far-right hate group.
 He has identified himself as a neo-Nazi.